 Canned custard apples are a common sight throughout the world.
 You can even try your hand at canning these fruits yourself.

 The Custard apple is also a great choice for freezing.
 There is something that you should keep in mind if you’re looking to freeze the Custard apple.
 You need to puree the fruit of the Custard apple tree before you can freeze it.
 If you try to freeze the fruit whole or sliced, it will begin to dissolve when it’s thawed and lose most of its flavor.

 Just as a reminder, the skin and seeds of this fruit are inedible and should not be preserved along with the rest of the fruit.

 Custard apples are very versatile and can be used in a wide range of recipes.
 This fruit can be used in ice creams, smoothies, as well as sodas.

 If you’re looking to try a recipe that may be a little bit more familiar, you can always try to substitute standard apples for Custard apples in this recipe for apple crumble.

 Don’t let the inedible skin and poisonous seeds fool you, the Custard apple is a great source of nutritional benefits.
 These samples are high in food energy and a great way to get your vitamin C. These fruits are also rich in iron and a great source of a variety of B vitamins.

 Where To Buy The Custard Apple Tree ?

 If you’re looking to plant your very own Custard apple tree, you’re going to need to search online to buy one.
-This tree is still fairly uncommon in North America and that means many of the online retailers still do not stock this tree.
+You can find them available from Fast Growing Trees and West Tropical Garden.

 Where To Buy Custard Apple Fruit